 We examine the content of newly emerging job categories over an 80-year period and the countervailing roles of labor-augmenting and automating innovations in generating demand for new work.
 The distribution of new work emergence polarized from middle-paid production and clerical occupations over 1940--1980, to high-paid professional and, secondarily, low-paid services since 1980.
 While the demand-eroding effects of automation innovations have intensified in the last four decades, the demand-increasing effects of augmentation innovations have not.

 We develop measures of workers' exposure to labor saving and labor augmenting technologies.
-Labor-saving technologies uniformly predict earnings declines for individual incumbent workers; labor-augmenting innovations only do so for skilled incumbents, but they also predict higher aggregate occupational labor demand.
-We interpret our findings through a model with automation and skill displacement, and use it to make predictions about AI and worker earnings.
+Labor-saving technologies uniformly predict earnings declines for individual incumbent workers; labor-augmenting innovations only do so for skilled incumbents, but they also predict higher aggregate occupational labor demand and increased earnings for occupational entrants.
+We interpret our findings through a model with automation and skill displacement.
 Previously titled 'Technology, Vintage-Specific Human Capital, and Labor Displacement: Evidence from Linking Patents with Occupations.'

 We propose a simple and computationally tractable methodology for computing similarity between two documents along with economic applications of the method.